 - 1. Finance and Insurance (F&I) Manager and Employees process automobile financing and payment schedule paperwork required by a bank or other financial institution on behalf of the customer.
 Their payroll is assignable to Code 953. - 2.
 Inventory Coordinators or Inventory Control Attendants may physically check incoming or outgoing automobile inventory.
 These employees may move new or used automobiles from one lot location to another or to different locations within a single lot.
 They may also physically check the inventory on a regular basis by walking throughout the lot(s) to do a physical count of the automobiles and monitor them for damage or defects.
 Their payroll is assignable to Code 818.
-If job duties are limited to operating a computer in a physically separate office, Code 953 would apply. - 3.
+If job duties are limited to operating a computer and all inventory coordination and/or control is performed by computer then, Code 953 would apply. - 3.
 Inventory Clerks (either service or parts) usually assist the appropriate manager in the compilation and/or recording of paperwork involved in keeping track of either repair/service work done by the service department or the sale/inventory of parts done by the parts department.
 If they work exclusively on a computer or handle the paperwork generated by the appropriate respective department, their payroll is assignable to Code 953.
 However, if they physically handle the parts or work in areas that are not physically separated from the parts or service areas, their payroll is assignable to Code 818.
 Sometimes these employees have job titles of parts clerk or service clerk. - 4.
-Service Writers/Service Advisors have historically had their payroll assigned to Code 818 because of their job duties, as well as where they perform these job duties.
-However, as technology modernizes the automobile dealership industry, many job descriptions of dealership employees have changed.
-If a service writer performs any of the following job duties, the payroll of that employee is assignable to Code 818: - Physically inspecting the customer's automobile to determine what repair work is required. - Walking out to the car to write down the mileage from the odometer.
+Service Writers/Service Advisors have historically had their payroll assigned to Code 818 because of their job duties, as well as where they perform these job duties. --- Their job duties include greeting customers for the purpose of discussing problems with the customers' vehicles.
+They will prepare job cost estimates and write up service orders.
+Service writers may work in a driveway/garage or in a lobby type area.
+Their job duties may also include but are not necessarily limited to:

+- Physically inspecting the customer's automobile to determine what repair work is required. - Walking out to the car to write down the mileage from the odometer.
 This information is necessary because warranty work and adherence to the warranty schedule is keyed to the mileage an automobile has on it.
-An automobile dealership may not honor the warranty agreement unless all repairs and service have been completed by the dealership's own technicians. - Providing information or direction to service/repair employees (called mechanics or technicians) through direct interface in the service/repair area. - Pickup and delivery of parts.

-Road testing the malfunctioning or the repaired vehicle, conducting a final inspection of the vehicle or physically handling ordered automobile parts.
+An automobile dealership may not honor the warranty agreement unless all repairs and service have been completed by the dealership's --- technicians. - Providing information or direction to service/repair employees (called mechanics or technicians) through direct interface in the service/repair area --- and/or entering the shop area to determine the status of repair work on a customer's vehicle. - Pickup and delivery of parts. - Road testing the malfunctioning or the repaired vehicle, conducting a final inspection of the vehicle or physically handling ordered automobile parts.